 It’s also bad because control is relatively difficult for example you can just type in stuff if you don’t like something and more practically the size and number of spreadsheets and how you control them.

-The case in most banks is that you get dumps of data in Excel that you pull in and those dumps will include extracts from core banking, budgets from a budget system, extracts from other systems which are not necessarily held in detail within your core banking system such as payroll and then adjustments as well.
+The case in most banks is that you get dumps of data in Excel that you pull in and those dumps will include extracts from core banking, budgets from a budget system, and extracts from other systems which are not necessarily held in detail within your core banking system such as payroll and then adjustments as well.

-Generally the difference between the regulatory reports, the financial reports and the management reports are the adjustments.
+Generally, the difference between the regulatory reports, the financial reports and the management reports are the adjustments.

 The management reports will include budgets which the regulatory reports do not.